Wu Fei (footballer)

-Wu Fei (吴飞, born 2 July 1989) is a Chinese footballer who currently plays for Wuhan Three Towns in the Chinese Super League as a goalkeeper.
+Wu Fei (吴飞, born 2 July 1989) is a Chinese former footballer who played as a goalkeeper.

 Club career

 Wuhan Zall

 Wu Fei, a product of Hubei youth academy, started his professional career in 2009 at Hubei Greenery, a third tier Chinese football club.
 On September 5, 2009, he made his debut for the team in a league game that ended in a 1–0 win over Ningbo Hua'ao.
 He would go on to gain promotion with the club at the end of the season as the club finished runners-up at the end of the campaign.
 He would play understudy to Wu Yan and then Zhu Zisen as he spent most of his time on the bench during his five years spell at the club.

 Jiangxi Liansheng

 Following Wuhan Zall's relegation from China Super League in 2013, he joined Jiangxi Liansheng along with his teammates Xin Feng, Ao Feifan and Li Gang.
 In 2014, he played a crucial part in Jiangxi Liansheng's promotion to China League One.
 The following season with the club was not a success and the team were immediately relegated at the end of the campaign.
 In 2016, Wu lost his position to Wen Zhixiang and made only 2 appearances.